kingwilldabeast/u1_responsive_css/README.md

 ## 1. Setup

 To experiment with responsive design, lets examine our HTML and CSS files - We have 4 buttons, and 2 images.
 One image has a display of Block, one has a display of None.
-Lets see what we can do with these
+Let's see what we can do with these!